mdoruska/Bioeconomic_Model/README.md

 Step 3: Run the file Bieconomic_Simulation_Code.jl.
 This file produces the simulation results for the paper.
 It outputs the .csv files in this repository which can be used to directly replicate the paper's figures.

+# Contact Information

+For more information, reach out to Molly Doruska via email at mjd438[at]cornell[dot]edu.

 Step 4: Run the additional .do and .jl files to replicate the papers figures and tables.